badisso22/Terminal/README.md

 # Terminal

 This project is a basic JavaScript "Terminal," designed as a fun way to explore and learn more about JavaScript.
-It provides multiple simple commands, emulating terminal-like functionality within a browser.
+It provides multiple simple commands, emulating terminal like functionality within a browser.

 ## Features